Anodizing: Tantalum

-Tantalum anodizes similarly to titanium and niobium with a range of attractive colours being formed by interference at different film thicknesses.
+Tantalum anodizes similarly to titanium and niobium with a range of attractive colors being formed by interference at different film thicknesses.
 Again the film thickness is dependent on the anodizing voltage and typically ranges from 18 to 23 Angstroms per volt depending on electrolyte and temperature.
 Uses include tantalum capacitors.

 Titanium

 An anodized oxide layer has a thickness in the range of 30 nm to several micrometers.
 Standards for titanium anodizing are given by AMS 2487 and AMS 2488.

-AMS 2488 Type III anodizing of titanium generates an array of different colours without dyes, for which it is sometimes used in art, costume jewellery, body piercing jewellery and wedding rings.
-The colour formed is dependent on the thickness of the oxide (which is determined by the anodizing voltage); it is caused by the interference of light reflecting off the oxide surface with light travelling through it and reflecting off the underlying metal surface.
+AMS 2488 Type III anodizing of titanium generates an array of different colors without dyes, for which it is sometimes used in art, costume jewellery, body piercing jewellery and wedding rings.
+The color formed is dependent on the thickness of the oxide (which is determined by the anodizing voltage); it is caused by the interference of light reflecting off the oxide surface with light travelling through it and reflecting off the underlying metal surface.
 AMS 2488 Type II anodizing produces a thicker matte grey finish with higher wear resistance.

 Zinc

 Zinc is rarely anodized, but a process was developed by the International Lead Zinc Research Organization and covered by MIL-A-81801.
 A solution of ammonium phosphate, chromate and fluoride with voltages of up to 200 V can produce olive green coatings up to 80 μm thick.
 The coatings are hard and corrosion resistant.

-Zinc or galvanized steel can be anodized at lower voltages (20–30 V) as well as using direct currents from silicate baths containing varying concentration of sodium silicate, sodium hydroxide, borax, sodium nitrite and nickel sulphate.
+Zinc or galvanized steel can be anodized using DC at lower voltages (20–30 V) in silicate baths containing varying concentrations of sodium silicate, sodium hydroxide, borax, sodium nitrite, and nickel sulfate.